Sragvi08/IESCP-Influecer-Sponsorship-And-Coordination-Platform/README.md

 - `new_payment_amount`: Negotiated payment amount
 - `message`: Message from the influencer regarding the negotiation
 - `status`: Status (pending, accepted, rejected)

-## Contributing

-We welcome contributions to enhance InfluenceSync.
-Here's how you can contribute:
-- Fork the repository.
-- Create a new branch with a descriptive name.
-- Make changes and test them thoroughly.
-- Create a pull request, and include a detailed description of the changes.

 ## License